 Apple Ridge Farm (W/S)

 Apple Ridge Farm is located in Saylorsburg, PA – owned and operated by Brian and Lisa Bruno.
 They offer certified naturally grown and hydroponic produce, pastured chicken, artisan breads and baked goods, handmade soap and more.
 Apple Ridge is a sustainable family farm.
 “In nature everything works together in harmony and we find the same is true in agriculture.
 The more diverse our farm becomes the better it runs.
 We carefully manage the pastures to feed the animals, the animals in turn help build and fertilize the soil which in turn feeds our vegetables, the leftover vegetables help feed the animals and the soil.”
+Get a glimpse into the farm – watch video!
 To learn more about Apple Ridge Farm’s growing practices and their CSA and buying club visit CLICK HERE.

 1198 Pennel Road